Iron redox flow battery: Electrolyte composition

-Rebalancing Systems
+Rebalancing systems

-There have been different approaches to solving the issue with the HER.
-Additives in the electrolyte can reduce the production of hydrogen (see chapter Electrolyte), however, additives cannot fully eliminate the HER.
-Therefore, alternative solutions are proposed in literature.
+Approaches to solving the issue with HER include additives in the electrolyte to reduce hydrogen production.
+However, additives cannot fully eliminate HER.

-The counter reaction of HER can be achieved in a chemical or electrochemical manner.
+The HER counter reaction can be achieved chemically or electrochemically.
 Chemical solutions are trickle-bed reactors or in-tank hydrogen-ferric ion recombination systems.
-An electrochemical approach is coupling a hydrogen-iron fuel cell to the IRFB.
-This can bring the IRFB back to the original state of health.
+An electrochemical couples a hydrogen-iron fuel cell to the battery.
+This can return the IRFB to the original state.

-The trickle-bed reactor is a chemical reactor with a packed bed containing a catalyst (e.g. Platin).
+The trickle-bed reactor is a chemical reactor with a packed bed containing a catalyst (e.g. platinum).
 This type of rebalancing system is coupled to the IRFB.
-The electrolyte from the IRFB is flushed into the packed bed from the top of the reactor whilst hydrogen gas is forwarded from the bottom.
-At the three-phase-boundary (catalyst, hydrogen gas, electrolyte) the chemical reaction between excess iron(III) and hydrogen takes place forming iron(II) and H^{+}.
-The excess gas removed from the trickle-bed reactor and the electrolyte is then pumped back into the IRFB.
+The battery electrolyte is flushed into the packed bed from the top of the reactor while hydrogen gas is forwarded from the bottom.
+At the three-phase-boundary (catalyst, hydrogen gas, electrolyte) the chemical reaction between excess iron(III) and hydrogen takes place, forming iron(II) and H^{+}.
+The excess gas removed from the trickle-bed reactor and the electrolyte is then returned to the IRFB.

-The in-tank rebalancing system is also based on the chemical reaction of iron(III) and H_{2}, but takes place in the positive tank of the IRFB.
-Hydrogen produced within the negative half-cell is forwarded from the negative to the positive tank.
-A felt is positioned perpendicular to the liquid level into the positive electrolyte.
-The upper part is coated with a catalytic layer (e.g. Platinum).
-Through capillary effect, the positive electrolyte flows through the felt to the catalytic layer.
+The in-tank rebalancing system is based on the chemical reaction of iron(III) and H_{2}, but takes place in the positive tank.
+Hydrogen produced within the negative tank is forwarded to the positive tank.
+A felt is positioned perpendicular to the liquid level in the positive electrolyte.
+The upper part is coated with a catalytic layer (e.g. platinum).
+Through capillary effect, positive electrolyte flows through the felt to the catalytic layer.
 Here, at the three-phase boundary (catalyst, H_{2}, Fe^{3+}) the chemical reaction takes place forming H^{+} and Fe^{2+}.

 A different option is to couple the IRFB with a hydrogen-iron fuel cell.
-The produced hydrogen from the IRFB is forwarded to the negative side of the rebalancing fuel cell system whilst the electrolyte of the IRFB is pumped to the positive side.
-On the negative side, the hydrogen reacts to acidic protons (H^{+}) at a catalytic layer (e.g., Platinum, Palladium).
+The produced hydrogen from the IRFB is forwarded to the negative side of the rebalancing fuel cell system whilst the IRFB electrolyte is pumped to the positive side.
+On the negative side, the hydrogen reacts to H^{+} at a catalytic layer (e.g., platinum or palladium).
 On the positive side, the excess Fe^{3+} is reduced to Fe^{2+} (Reaction 8).